-White privilege is something that has been brought up in the news a lot lately, mostly due to the hatred and violence that's occurred in this country since Donald Trump became president.
+White privilege is a topic you might be hearing a lot about lately, mostly due to the hatred and violence that, sadly, occur in this country so often.
 But while it might seem like a new term to some, it's been alive and well for centuries, whether you've chosen to acknowledge it or not.

 So what is a country — or a world — to do?
 Well, as the not-so-cliché cliché holds, children are our future.
 That means the thoughts and impressions currently living in their little minds will matter very, very much to how the world will look one day.
 You can't ignore white privilege and hope it will go away (or naively think it doesn't affect you or "isn't your fault").
 If you are white, it's especially important that you talk to your kids about it.

 You should tell them that these assumptions, made mostly by white people, are deeply wrong, and that they matter.
 A lot.

 In the Spring of 2017 (and pretty much every day since then), Donald Trump was making a lot of terrible noise about deportation and making good, decent people — who have been living here for years — leave.
 Our neighbors, who had adopted two children from Ethiopia, found themselves in a sudden flurry of activity, making a mad, three-day dash to and from various government buildings in an effort to legalize children who'd been living in the US since infanthood.
 My daughter, who was 4 at the time, didn't know how to voice her questions about the conversations she overheard, so I helped her by explaining that racism and white privilege are scary, but they are real.
 Not everyone is treated the same in our world, for no other reason than the color of their skin, and it's absolutely not fair.
 As best a 4-year-old could, I think she understood.